CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * October 23: Los Angeles County, California, US | Estimated 2000 backlogged cases included in daily report | [Source](https://github.com/CSSEGISandData/COVID-19/issues/3267)
 * November 4: Spain | Inclusion of 5,105 cases and 1,326 deaths that occurred prior to May 11 | [Source](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov/documentos/Actualizacion_243_COVID-19.pdf)
 * November 3: Georgia, US | Inclusion of 29,937 antigen tests distributed over unknown period of days.
 This includes 450 probable deaths. | We have contacted the state health department to obtain a back distribution [Media source](https://www.wrbl.com/news/georgia-news/update-georgia-reports-364589-confirmed-covid-19-cases-statewide-with-6440-in-columbus/)
-* November 10: Louisiana, US | Inclusion of probable cases from August 26 through November 9 and ongoing inclusion of probable cases
+* November 10: Louisiana, US | Inclusion of probable cases from August 26 through November 9 and ongoing inclusion of probable cases.
+Probables are aggregated in the Unassigned, Louisiana entry
-* November 16: Louisiana, US | Disbursement of probable cases from Unassigned, Louisiana to the county level
+* November 16: Louisiana, US | Disbursement of probable cases from Unassigned, Louisiana to the county level.
+Probables will be at the county level moving forward.

 ## Large-scale back distributions
 This section will serve to notify developers when we are able to successfully backdistribute any of the large instances of retrospective reporting.